civilware/tela/README.md

 	// //
 	// Alternatively, Installer() takes a DOC or INDEX and installs it with the given walletapi ringsize := uint64(2)
-	// ringsize 2 allows installed INDEX contracts to be updated,
+	// ringsize 2 allows installed INDEX contracts to be updated (public)
-	// ringsize > 2 will make the installed INDEX contract immutable txid, err := tela.Installer(&walletapi.Wallet_Disk{}, ringsize, doc)
+	// ringsize > 2 will make the installed INDEX contract immutable (anonymous) txid, err := tela.Installer(&walletapi.Wallet_Disk{}, ringsize, doc)
 	if err != nil {
 		// Handle error